cfabiolongo/ad-caspar/README.md

 ### MongoDB

 ---------------
-* Install a Mongodb instance, then create a new database named *ad-caspar* containing a collection *clauses*.
+* Install a new Mongodb instance, then create a new database named *ad-caspar* containing a collection *clauses*.
 The address of a MongoDB server must be specified by changing the value of HOST (section LKB) in config.ini.

 * Create a db named *ad-caspar* with a collection *clauses* and a mongodb user in the Mongo shell as it follows: